jam7/chromiumos-build/README.md

 passwd: password updated successfully
 ```

-After updating UNIX password, you can ssh to Chromium OS.
+It is required to update UNIX password to log-in through ssh.

 ## How to set google API keys

 You need to retrieve your own API keys from https://www.chromium.org/developers/how-tos/api-keys.
-Then, you can update Chromium OS like below.
+Then, you can set those API keys into Chromium OS like below.

 ```
 $ sudo mount -o remount,rw /